tzssangglass/tzssangglass/README.md

 ## Open Source Achievements

-- A menber of Apache APISIX PMC
+- A member of Apache APISIX PMC